UC-JepsonHerbaria/Jepson-eFlora/YELLOW_FLAGGING/README.md

 Outputs the data to the screen for copying to a file for the next step of yellow-flag processing.

 - Does not convert the string to a hexadecimal or expanded presence/absence code.
-- Does not use the module `Flatten.pm`.
+- Does not use the module `flatten.pm`.
 - Does not appear to convert names to the `taxon_id`, although the code is present to do so.
 - Does not label the distribution string as the variable, HCODE.